wydxyreh/Ubuntu_gramine-rbmq/error_log.md

 Only root or rabbitmq can run rabbitmq-server
 ```
+Enabling `loader.log_level = "all"` in the manifest, I update this debug information as `ubuntu_debug_1.md` to my github:<https://github.com/wydxyreh/Ubuntu_gramine-rbmq.git>.
 In my perspective, I have `root` access, so `Only root or rabbitmq can run rabbitmq-server` makes me very confused.

 But, when I run `scripts/test.py` directly in my terminal with `python3 scripts/test.py`.
-I will get some error information like:
+I used to got some error information like:
 ```
 Crash dump is being written to: erl_crash.dump...
 Only root or rabbitmq can run rabbitmq-server
 ```
-Enabling `loader.log_level = "all"` in the manifest, I update this debug information as `ubuntu_debug_1.md` to my github:<https://github.com/wydxyreh/Ubuntu_gramine-rbmq.git>.
 But I can run `scripts/test.py` with `sudo python3 scripts/test.py` successfully.
 That inspired me.
-So I try `gramine-direct ./python scripts/test.py`, but failed with the same error information.

-I try to change `scripts/test.py`:
+So I try `gramine-direct ./python scripts/test.py`, but failed with the same error information.I try to change `scripts/test.py`:
 ```
 #!/usr/bin/env python3
 import subprocess
 completed = subprocess.run(['sudo','rabbitmq-server'])
 ```
 I can run `scripts/test.py` with `python3 scripts/test.py` successfully now.
 But when I try it in `Gramine`, I get new problem:
 ```
 sudo: effective uid is not 0, is /usr/bin/sudo on a file system with the 'nosuid' option set or an NFS file system without root privileges?
 ```